 We strive to process complete applications with no public interest issues within two weeks.
 Timelines may be extended during periods of high application volume, particularly from April 1 to July 15.
 See Policy on Timelines.
 Applications with character or fitness issues must be referred to the Credentials Committee.

-Applicants who qualify under the NMA or TMA do not write the Bar Examination, although other conditions may apply.
-Generally, applicants who do not qualify under the NMA or TMA must, at a minimum, successfully complete the Bar Examination.
+Applicants who qualify under the NMA or TMA are not required to complete the Bar Admission Program although other conditions may apply.
+Generally, applicants who do not qualify under the NMA or TMA must, at a minimum, successfully complete the Bar Admission Program.
 For applicants with little practice experience or who have been absent from active practice in Canada for some time, other conditions may be imposed, such as a period of supervision.
-See Policy on Applications for Transfer from Another Canadian Jurisdiction.
+Review the Policy on Applications for Transfer from Another Canadian Jurisdiction.

 The Society provides an admission information package to each applicant for admission.

 Note: A transfer applicant cannot practise law in Nova Scotia until the applicant is called to the Bar in Nova Scotia or has been granted a special permit pending the applicant’s call to the Nova Scotia Bar, pursuant to Regulation 6.3.4(b).

 To be granted a permit, the applicant must qualify under the NMA or TMA, have a confirmed job offer in Nova Scotia, and have submitted a Transfer Application.
 The Society must also have received a Certificate of Standing from the applicant’s home jurisdiction.
 The permit application is included in the Application for Admission on Transfer.